GLH2024/p38alpha-dmpc-single-cell/README.md

 ## Workflow

 Run notebooks from the repository root in filename order.
-The velocity branch is explicit and no longer begins from an unexplained H5AD:

 ```text
 01-07 annotation